 Training Costs Supporting Documentation: Provide copies of contracts, MOUs or agreements with consultants or sub-contractors providing services.
-Copies of invoices/receipts and canceled checks or general ledger for proof of payment and a copy of the agenda and sign in rosters (if using pre populated sign in sheets they must be certified by the Emergency Management Director or Lead Instructor verifying attendance).
+Copies of invoices, receipts and cancelled checks, credit card statements and bank statements for proof of payment and a copy of the agenda, certificates and sign in rosters (if using pre populated sign in sheets they must be certified by the Emergency Management Director or Lead Instructor verifying attendance).